Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 • Replace water filters on schedule per manufacturer guidelines

-Understanding common home warranty exclusions can also help you spot potential issues before they become denied claims.
+Understanding home warranty exclusions and limitations can help you spot potential issues before they become denied claims.
 And if you're still evaluating which plan to go with, reviewing what a home warranty covers overall is a smart first step.
+You can also compare costs across providers in our 2026 home warranty cost guide to decide which fits your situation.

 The 30-Day Waiting Period